pika-pikachoo/openni2_windows/README.md

 * Copy content in Redist folder to the folder where execution is.
 The Redist folder is C:\Program Files\OpenNI2\Redist or C:\Program Files (x86)\OpenNI2\Redist depends on your target platform.
 * Copy LIPS modules DeviceModules2.dll and RvcLib.dll from C:\Program Files\LIPSToF\x64\ (or C:\Program Files\LIPSToF\x86\, depends on your target platform) to OpenNI2\Drivers

+##### Ni2SimpleViewer #####

+* Install OpenCV 2.4.11 (or later).
+(Refer [OpenCV.org] (http://opencv.org/downloads.html) ).
+Assume you downloaded and extracted to C:\opencv
+* Launch Visual Studio IDE by clicking Ni2SimpleViewer\Ni2SimpleViewer.sln.
+* The example is created with Visual Studio 2012.
+You might be hinted that Visual Studio would like to update some files to adapt the new tool set if your Visual Studio version is higher than Visual Studio 2012.

 #### Build your own application ####
 You can base the samples we provided to develop your own application.
 What you need to know to create a new project are: